gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 This enhancement extends the OpenShift Installer's install-config, enabling cluster admins to configure subnets for AWS load balancers created for their IngressControllers at install time.
-This configuration sets the subnets for both the default IngressController and the default subnets for all new IngressControllers at install time.
+This proposal allows the install-time configuration of subnets for the default IngressController as well as the default subnets for any new IngressController.

-This enhancement also deprecates the existing install-config field `platform.aws.subnets` in favor for a more flexible configuration field that handles both IngressController subnet selection (ingress subnets) and cluster resource subnet selection (cluster subnets).
+This enhancement also deprecates the existing install-config field `platform.aws.subnets` in favor of a more flexible configuration field that handles specifying subnets for both IngressControllers and the cluster infrastructure.
+These new subnet roles, referred to as IngressController-role subnets, cluster-role subnets, or dual-role subnets (for those serving both roles) are further defined in [Defining Subnet Roles](#defining-subnets-roles).

 ## Motivation